 Artificial intelligence as applied to security problems is nascent.
 Automating intelligence using computing has potential, but that potential won’t be met for some time AND there’s a growing arms race with criminals that weaponize AI to defeat AI.
 Today, and for the foreseeable future, the only reliable analysts are human.

 With that said, artificial intelligence can be an incredible force multiplier to human expertise.
 For example, Critical Informatics’ monitoring platform, Critical Insight, uses advanced analytics to sift through millions of network events and identifies suspicious activity for human investigation.
 Our analysts then conduct an investigation and use replayable packet capture to confirm whether or not a security incident has occurred.
 If confirmed, our Security Operations Center (SOC) issues an Incident Action Plan, and works with your team or service provider to eradicate the compromise before any actual loss occurs.
 This response includes both the preservation of evidence and full recovery monitoring.

-What Sets Critical Insight Apart as an MDR Solution?
+What Sets Critical Insight Apart as a Managed Detection and Response Solution?